 If a student earns below a grade of "B" in a NURS course or chooses to interrupt their NURS course sequence for any reason, a readmission application must be submitted to nursing.
-This means, the student cannot progress in the program until they are readmitted to said nursing course and successfully complete that course.
+This means the student cannot progress in the program until they are readmitted to said nursing course and successfully complete that course.
 Students re-entering the nursing program for any reason may not have a lapse of more than 18 months.
 Readmission to the ASN program is NOT guaranteed.
+If readmitted, the student must successfully remediate a specified course/s to continue in the ASN program.
 If a student is readmitted, it is with the understanding that they will not be allowed to continue in the nursing program if another grade below a "B" is earned in a NURS course.